UWSEDS/uwseds.github.io/projects.md

 ---

 ## Overview
-The course project is a "capstone" that pulls together all of elements of the course: data, programming, version control, testing, design, and team collaborations.
+The course project is a "capstone" that pulls together all elements of the course: data, programming, coding style, version control, testing, design, and team collaborations.
 This is a team effort, often with members drawn from different disciplines.

 Projects will address a science or business question of interest.
-This may by direct analysis.
 For example, a business question related to the bike sharing company Pronto might be "How should bicycles be allocated among stations?"
+An *analysis project* would seek data to answer this question directly.
+However, you choose not to actually answer the question yourself but rather to build a tool to help others to answer the question
-The analysis may be indirect in that you are providing a tool to help others (e.g., better organize the Pronto data for analysis) or you are teaching others the skills needed to do analysis (e.g., a system that teaches about logistics for businesses in the sharing economy).
+(e.g., better organize the Pronto data for analysis).
+Still another possibility is that you will build a system that teaches others the skills needed to do analysis
+(e.g., a system that teaches about logistics for businesses in the sharing economy).